 Setting aside the Delhi High Court verdict of 2009, the apex court bench of Justice G.S.
 Singhvi and Justice S.J.
-Mukhopadhayay said: "We hold that Section 377 IPC does not suffer from the vice of unconstitutionality and the declaration made by the division bench of the high court is legally unsustainable."
+Mukhopadhayay said that there was no constitutional room for change in Section 377 of the Indian Penal Code.

-The court ruling holding that homosexuality was an offence under Section 377 of the IPC came while it allowed a batch of petitions that had challenged the Delhi High Court's July 2, 2009, now set aside, verdict decriminalising the sexual relationship between adults of the same gender under Section 377.
+The Delhi High Court by its, now set aside, verdict had decriminalised the sexual relationship between adults of the same gender under Section 377.

 --IANS (Posted on 12-12-2013)